-The School was granted its initial charter by the District of Columbia Board of Education and then later reaffirmed by the District of Columbia Public Charter School Board, authorized under the District of Columbia School Reform Act of 1995, Public Law 104-134, as amended.
-The School has no reason to believe that this relationship will be discontinued in the foreseeable future.
+The Charter School was granted its initial charter by the District of Columbia Board of Education and then later reaffirmed by the District of Columbia Public Charter School Board, authorized under the District of Columbia School Reform Act of 1995, Public Law 104-134, as amended.
+The Charter School has no reason to believe that this relationship will be discontinued in the foreseeable future.
 However, any interruption of this relationship (i.e., the failure to continue this charter authorization or withholding of funds) could adversely affect ability to finance ongoing operations.
-The viability of public charter schools and funding for these schools is dependent on the consensus of current and future administration of the District of Columbia Government.
-Any future change in dynamics could adversely affect the operations of public charter schools.

-The School depends on per pupil allocations, grants, and contributions for a significant portion of its revenues.
-The ability of the sources of revenues to continue giving amounts comparable with prior years may be dependent upon future economic conditions and continued deductibility for income tax purposes of grants and contributions to the School.
-While the School's board of directors and management believes the School has the resources to continue its programs, its ability to do so, and the extent to which it continues, may be dependent on the above factors.
+The Charter School depends on per pupil allocations, grants, and contributions for a significant portion of its revenues.
+The ability of the sources of revenues to continue giving amounts comparable with prior years may be dependent upon future economic conditions and continued deductibility for income tax purposes of grants and contributions to the Charter School.
+While the Charter School's Board of Directors and management believes the Charter School has the resources to continue its programs, its ability to do so, and the extent to which it continues, may be dependent on the above factors.

 Laws and regulations governing charter schools are complex and subject to interpretation.
-The School believes that it is in compliance with all applicable laws and regulations.
+The Charter School believes that it is in compliance with all applicable laws and regulations.